ufal/corefud-scorer/README.md

 ### Evaluation Metrics

-Evaluation using any of the following metrics is supported:
+Evaluation using any of the standard following metrics is supported:
 - MUC [Vilain et al, 1995]
 - B-cubed [Bagga and Baldwin, 1998]
 - CEAF in the entity (CEAFe) and mention (CEAFm) variant [Luo, 2005]